LOOSE-LIPS/loose-lips-2.0/src/routes/blog/trax-haven-council-trax-ep/index.md

 description: >-
   &amp;amp;lt;a
   href=&#8221;http://traxhaven.bandcamp.com/album/council-trax-ep&#8221;&amp;amp;gt;Council
-  Trax EP by TRAX HAVEN&amp;amp;lt;/a&amp;amp;gt; You&#39;re doing something wrong if you play 160BPM and higher without any Trax Haven on your USB.
+  Trax EP by TRAX HAVEN&amp;amp;lt;/a&amp;amp;gt; You;re doing something wrong if you play 160BPM and higher without any Trax Haven on your USB.
 The Manchester and London-based crew are quickly gaining momentum as one of the most exciting platforms for footwork, jungle, halftime and everything quick with a hair of freaky, openly embracing any [...]Read More...